oisinq/Cluedo/README.md

 # Cluedo Project - Aurora Borealis

 Java implementation of the Cluedo board game made for COMP20050.
+We received an A+ for each sprint of this project.

+### Note: We also created a bot that can intelligently play the game, which is available in the "bot" branch

 ![Cluedo logo](https://www.emeraldhobbies.com.au/media/catalog/category/Cluedo-Logo-copy1.jpg)